About the Program

+The A+PR program accepts applications year-round, but only admits students during the fall semester.
 The department begins reviewing applications on November 15.
 You must have your application submitted by March 15 in order to be considered for departmental funding.
 You must have your application submitted by June 15 in order to be considered for admission.

 A+PR offers several graduate assistantships for exceptional students that are admitted into the program.
 Graduate assistants are usually assigned to support faculty through teaching, research or administrative responsibilities.
 These assistantships are nine-month appointments (August – May) that can be renewable for the following academic year, pending a performance review and satisfactory academic progress (at least a 3.0 GPA for earned credit hours).
 Departmental assistantships provide (1) a monthly stipend, (2) a tuition waiver, and (3) a student health insurance waiver.
 The amount offer depends on the type of assistantship provided, and will be detailed in the offer letter.